eth-brownie/brownie/docs/api-project.rst

     Given the program counter from a stack trace that caused a transaction to revert, returns the highlighted relevent source code and the name of the method that reverted.

-    Used by ``TransactionReceipt`` when generating a ``VirtualMachineError``.
+    Used by :func:`TransactionReceipt <brownie.network.transaction.TransactionReceipt>` when generating a :func:`VirtualMachineError <brownie.exceptions.VirtualMachineError>`.

 ``brownie.project.compiler``
 ============================

 The ``compiler`` module contains methods for compiling contracts, and formatting the compiled data.
 This module is used internally whenever a Brownie project is loaded.

 In most cases you will not need to call methods in this module directly.
-Instead you should use ``project.load`` to compile your project initially and ``project.compile_source`` for adding individual, temporary contracts.
-Along with compiling, these methods also add the returned data to ``project.build`` and return ``ContractContainer`` objects.
+Instead you should use :func:`project.load <main.load>` to compile your project initially and :func:`project.compile_source <main.compile_source>` for adding individual, temporary contracts.
+Along with compiling, these methods also add the returned data to :func:`Project._build <brownie.project.build.Build>` and return :func:`ContractContainer <brownie.network.contract.ContractContainer>` objects.

 Module Methods
 --------------